59-0. 49-0. 48-0. Those were some halftime scores across college football on a romp-filled Saturday

 Grambling State coach Mickey Joseph knew what was coming when his team faced No. 1 Ohio State.

-Oh, he was right.
-And he wasn't alone Saturday, a day the likes of which college football hadn't seen in more than a decade.
+And his team had a lot of company Saturday, a day like few others in college football history.

 As for Grambling State, it lost 70-0 to the defending national champion.
-And by day's end, there were seven games decided by 60 points or more — the most in major college football since there also were seven such games on Sept.
-6, 2014, exactly 11 years earlier.
+And by day’s end, there were eight games decided by 60 points or more — the most in a single day in the AP poll era, which dates to 1936.
+Records show there were 11 such games on Oct.
+2, 1920, like VMI's 136-0 win over Hampton-Sydney and Texas A&M's 110-0 win over Daniel Baker.

-The last instance of seven such games in the same day before that?
-Sept.
-26, 1931 — five years before the first AP football poll.

-“It's no secret,” Ohio State coach Ryan Day said after the Grambling game.
+“It's no secret,” Ohio State coach Ryan Day said after the Grambling game Saturday.
 “This was not a matchup game.”

 Joseph went viral for a midweek interview in which he pointed out that Grambling's band can hold its own with Ohio State's band — but on the field, he knew it looked like a mismatch.